-Alpine meadows or pasture lands are known as bugyals in the local dialect.
-The divine state of Uttarakhand is blessed with many such bugyals which are also known as “Nature’s Own Gardens”.
-Mostly flat or sloped, the high-altitude bugyals snuggled in the laps of Himalayan ranges offer a tranquil respite from the mad rush of city life.
+Alpine meadows or pasture lands are known as burials in the local dialect.
+The divine state of Uttarakhand is blessed with many such burials which are also known as “Nature’s Own Gardens”.
+Mostly flat or sloped, the high-altitude burials snuggled in the laps of Himalayan ranges offer a tranquil respite from the mad rush of city life.

 Dayara Bugyal height is, located at an astounding height of 12,000 feet.
-Bejewelled by majestic Himalayan ranges of Bandarpoonch, Kala Nag Shrikhand Mahadev, Mount Shrikhand and Gangotri peak, Dayara Bugyal floors you with distinct views in each season.
+Bejewelled by the majestic Himalayan ranges of Bandarpoonch, Kala Nag Shrikhand Mahadev, Mount Shrikhand and Gangotri Peak, Dayara Bugyal floors you with distinct views in each season.